danielanywhere/ConversionCalc/README.md

 #### Units

 The distance domain includes the following units of measure.
+The concrete CSS units pc, pt, and px are included on this list.
+For an example of how to implement the relative CSS units ch, em, ex, rem, vh, vmax, vmin, and vw, please see the methods 'Run', 'converter\_ResolveBaseToValue' and 'converter\_ResolveValueToBase' in Source/ConversionCalcExample/Program.cs.

 -   **AU**.
 Astronomical Units.